How to hack your home for cheaper, greener, energy with our open API

 Our Agile Octopus online forum harbors an active community of entech enthusiasts who are constantly pushing the boundaries of energy using our public API and tariffs.
 We wanted to share some of the ways they're hacking their homes to get the cheapest, greenest energy around, and help you get started with your own smart home!

 Save cash and carbon with a smarter home

 We’re building the groundwork for an all renewable, all-electric future.

 One way to reduce the need for dirty fossil fuels is to shift our collective consumption patterns and better distribute energy usage throughout the day - to times when energy is greenest (and cheapest).
 We’re doing that with our AgileOctopus Tariff.
-With dynamic pricing based on half-hourly wholesale energy prices, Agile empowers customers with super low (sometimes free, or negative) prices to change when they use energy to off-peak times when the grid is under less strain – making the energy far less carbon-intensive, and much cheaper.
+With dynamic pricing based on half-hourly wholesale energy prices, Agile empowers customers with super low (sometimes free, or even negative) prices to change when they use energy to off-peak times when the grid is under less strain – making energy far less carbon-intensive, and much cheaper.
 Customers receive massive benefits from changing energy consumption and automating appliances to run during the cheapest and greenest times.

 Agile is all about the potential for innovation and empowerment that comes with taking your energy into your own hands.
 That’s why we made Agile’s API public.
 We let our customers access our pricing data so they can integrate and automate their smart home, their way.